aharmer/morphoBlocks/README.md

 devtools::install_github("aharmer/morphoBlocks")
 ```

+**Note:** If you are using RStudio, the above installation methods should work without issue as RStudio is bundled with Pandoc.
+However, if you are using the R native GUI, you will need to have [Pandoc](https://pandoc.org/) installed if you wish to build the vignettes.

-Depending on your setup, you may also need to install *Rtools* first.
-If you need *Rtools* you will get an error message during `morphoBlocks` installation.
-Just install *Rtools* then reinstall `morphoBlocks`.
+Depending on your setup, you may also need to install Rtools first.
+If you need Rtools you will get an error message during `morphoBlocks` installation.
+Just install Rtools then reinstall `morphoBlocks`.

 How to use morphoBlocks